- Everett Public Schools

 CLOSE CONTACT/POTENTIAL EXPOSURE

-- Within the past 14 days, have you been in close physical contact (6 feet or closer for at least 15 minutes) with anyone who has any symptoms consistent with COVID-19?
+- Within the past 14 days, have you been in close physical contact with anyone with confirmed COVID-19?

-* If you answer yes to any of the questions in Sections 1 or 2, you must NOT come to school today.
+* If you have any of the above symptoms, or if you answer yes to any of the close contact/potential exposure questions, you must NOT come to school/work today.

 Proper hand hygiene is a key element to reducing the spread of illness.
 Students will be taught and expected to follow proper hand hygiene.
 This includes washing hands with soap and water for at least 20 seconds and the frequent use of hand sanitizer.
 Visual instructions for proper hand washing will be displayed beside every sink.